brandon-moy/final-project/README.md

 ### 🔗 Live Demo

-Try the application live here: https://study-buddy.brandonmoy.com/
+~~Try the application live here: https://study-buddy.brandonmoy.com/~~

+Unfortunately the Live site is down.
+Currently I have no plans of redeploying this project in another way.

 ## 💻 Technologies Used